DimitrisMitroulis/MovieCatalog/README.md

 ## Simple movie catalog project
+### Frontend needs much more work, but it has some good functionalities

 ### Featues:
 - Data stored in mongo db
 - Can prefrom search in movies based on filters, search query